 GMRS was started up in the 1960s by the FCC who called it

 radios were very expensive for the average consumer and

 the band was used mostly by businesses and industry.
-At that time,
+At

-60 watts input was permitted on these new frequencies,
+specified that 60 watts input was permitted on these new

-khz per channel.
-Just a few years later, the FCC decided to narrow the spacing to 12.5 khz in order to
+spacing, of 50 khz per channel.
+Just a few years later,

+FCC decided to narrow the spacing to 12.5 khz in order to

 allow more channels.
 Some years later in the 1970's,

-regulations changed to allow 50 watts output In the 1980's, the FCC
+regulations changed to allow 50 watts output In the

-in order to encourage them to move to newer
+this band in order to encourage them to move to newer